modernish/modernish/README.md

 of defaulting to *command_name_or_path* as the function name.
 (If the latter is a path, that's always an invalid function name, so the use of `-f` is mandatory.)

+The `-c` option causes *command_name_or_path* to be hardened and run immediately instead of setting a shell function for later use.
+This option is meant for commands that run once; it is not efficient for repeated use.
+It cannot be used together with the `-f` option.

 The `-e` option, which defaults to `>0`, indicates the exit statuses corresponding to a fatal error.
 It depends on the command what these are;